0xNullll/CryptoForge/README.md

 - [ ] **Debug / hex dump functions** – for printing binary data safely and clearly.
 - [ ] **File I/O helpers** – load/save buffers safely for test vectors or demo purposes.
 - [ ] **Vector testing utilities** – compare output against test vectors automatically.
+- [ ] **Big-endian testing** – verify all algorithms produce correct outputs, simulate if hardware is little-endian

 **Notes:** Utilities don’t add new crypto primitives but make the library **polished, safe, and easier to use** for demos, testing, or practical applications.